 About the Challenge

 Science, technology, engineering, arts, and math encompass many aspects of our lives.
-Learn more about building, doing, and making an impact in the community by entering the Making for Good Challenge before January 30, 2020!
+Learn more about building, doing, and making an impact in the community with the Making for Good Challenge.
+The challenge is currently closed for entries.
+Check back later this spring to meet our 2021 winners!

 Build your team, review challenge details below and get started with registration.
 You’ll be signed up for email updates with upcoming deadlines and tips to help you through the challenge process.